theendercore/DwarfForged/README.md

 - Block Break display (Shows if you can break a block)
 - Mining Zone Indicator (Shows if you are in optimal y level for mining a specific ore)
 - Camera drone?
-- Ear mufflers (Just lets you mute specific sounds)
+- Ear mufflers (Just lets you mute specific sounds) (has voice chat support (so you can accidentally mute astra))
 - Mechanical spine (lets you a just the hurt cam)
 - Item Search (lets you find any item in containers near you)
 - Armor Stand Editor mod integration? or just a custom editor